• Skip to primary navigation

 What can I make with leftover ingredients?

-• Salmon: Sheet Pan Maple Mustard Salmon, Pan Seared Salmon w/ Summer Salad
+• Salmon: Sheet Pan Maple Mustard Salmon, Air Fryer Frozen Salmon, Miso Butter Salmon.

 • Potatoes: Cheesy Garlic Mashed Potatoes & Roasted Winter Vegetables

-• Lemon: Pan Seared Salmon w/ Summer Salad, 5 Minute Strawberry Sauce, Sparkling Berry Lemonade, Passion Tea Lemonade, Corn & Zucchini Salad, Beet & Arugula Salad, and Red White & Blue Popsicles.
+• Lemon: 5 Minute Strawberry Sauce, Corn & Zucchini Salad, Beet & Arugula Salad, and Red White & Blue Popsicles.

 Did you make this baked salmon in a bag?
 Leave me a comment & rating to share how it turned out!